Jaskey/JSPinyin/README.md

 Pinyin
 =========
 To get chinese pinyin from chinese.
+Forked from https://github.com/chinalu/JSPinyin,which is based on Mooltools

-It's based on mootools.
+This version has no dependencies.

 How to use
 ----------

 	#JS
-	var pinyin = new Pinyin();
+	var pinyin = new JSPinyin();
 	alert(pinyin.getFullChars('你好中国'));

 Options